-During 2013, the HR Committee met 9 times (with an average duration of approx. 2 hours) to examine and propose the following to the Board of Directors, who, where required, approved, (i) the management's proposals regarding the 2013 MBO incentive system, consistently with the guidelines provided by the Board of Directors and by the same Committee, and the related economic and financial objectives, as well as the so-called "individual" objectives and specifically in said context; (ii) the proposed objectives for the 2013 MBO incentive system for the CEO, for the Financial Reporting Manager and, after hearing the Control, Risk and Corporate Governance Committee, for the Chief Audit Executive; (iii) the evaluation of the level of achievement of the objectives of the 2012 MBO incentive system and, more specifically, those regarding the CEO, the Financial Reporting Manager and, after hearing the Control, Risk and Corporate Governance Committee, the Chief Audit Executive; (iv) the evaluation of the level of achievement of the objectives of the 2010-2012 Long-Term Incentive Plan (LTIP) (Main Plan) approved by the Board of Directors on February 2010 and updated as to its objectives in June 2011 (after the divestment of the flight catering business), and specifically those regarding the CEO; (v) in consideration of the Demerger effective since 1 October 2013 with the listing of World Duty Free S.p.A. on the MTA organised and managed by Borsa Italiana S.p.A., and therefore in connection with the contextual transfer of the Travel Retail & Duty Free business to WDF, the proposal put forward by the Management according to the guidelines provided by the same Committee and BoD and in compliance with the respective applicable regulations: (a) the distribution of the option exercise price of the 2010 Stock Option Plan and 2010 Stock Appreciation Right Plan in force; (b) the restatement of the objectives of the New L-LTIP 2011-2013, Wave I (unaltered) and 2012-2014 Wave 2 (restated); (vi) the evaluation of the CEO's proposal to disburse a discretional one-off fee to 3 executives with strategic responsibilities, later extended, based on a proposal of the same Committee, to the same CEO; (vii) the executive appointment and hiring proposals.
+During 2014, after its appointment on 28 May 2014, the HR Committee met 6 times (with an average duration of approx. two hours) to examine and propose the following to the Board of Directors, who, where required, approved: (i) the transformation of the annual MBO incentive system into an "hybrid" scheme with three-year and one-year objectives for the CEO, Chief Audit Executive, executives with strategic responsibilities and top managers (Senior Executive MBO Plan 2014, the so called "SEMP 2014").
+Said objectives were defined consistently with the guidelines provided by the Board of Directors and by the same Committee, as well as with the economic, financial, budget and industrial plan objectives.
+In said context, the annual individual objectives related to the SEMP 2014 incentive system for the CEO, for the Financial Reporting Manager and, after hearing the Control, Risk and Corporate Governance Committee and the Board of Auditors, for the Chief Audit Executive were particularly assessed; (ii) the evaluation of the level of achievement of the objectives of the 2013 MBO incentive system and, more specifically, those regarding the CEO, the Financial Reporting Manager and, after hearing the Control, Risk and Corporate Governance Committee and the Board of Auditors, the Chief Audit Executive; (iii) the evaluation concerning the non-achievement of the objectives of the 2011-2013 Wave 1 of the incentive system called 2010-2012 Long-Term Incentive Plan (LTIP); (iv) the assessment of the introduction of the long-term incentive plan called Phantom Stock Option Plan 2014, consisting of three Waves; (v) the performance of the Wave 1 of the above-mentioned plan (2014-2016) and of the Wave 2 (2014-2017), especially referring to the CEO; (vi) the proposal to hire an executive.

-In 2013, the HR Committee also focused on the following activities: (i) assessment of the organizational changes regarding the Group's key positions, assessment of key management positions and the related succession plan, assessment of the plan for the simplification of corporate structures and reorganization of the F&B business and the related stage of implementation; (ii) reorganization of the North America F&B, Europe F&B and Italy F&B businesses, as well as of the corporate structure, in consideration of the changed business requirements; (iii) definition of a first hypothesis for a long-term incentive scheme for the 2013-2015 period; (iv) analysis of salary trends in order to assess merit remuneration variations for Top Managers and executives with strategic responsibilities; (v) definition of the Group's governance model; (vi) preparation of the Remuneration Report for 2012 approved by the BoD on 7 March 2013 and made available at the registered office and website of the Company as required by the law; (vii) assessment of the impacts of the Demerger on the existing organization and incentive systems, as well as assessment of the Management's proposal to make changes to these schemes or objectives assigned; (viii) proposal to modify the Remuneration Policy document to also include discretional one-off bonuses (change approved by the BoD on 14 October 2013).
+In 2014, the HR Committee also focused on the following activities: (i) assessment of the organizational changes regarding the Group's key positions, assessment of key management positions and the related succession plan, assessment of the plan for each Business Unit of the Group; (ii) reorganization of the Food & Beverage Business Unit North America, in consideration of the changed business requirements; (iii) assessment of the closure of the short-term plan for the top managers (with the exclusion of the executives with strategic responsibilities) the so-called "Transition Award"; (iv) analysis of salary trends in order to assess merit remuneration variations for top managers and executives with strategic responsibilities; (v) analysis of non compete clauses and "exit packages" for the executives with strategic responsibilities and top managers of the Group; (vi) proposal to modify the Remuneration Policy document to also include "clawback" clauses (approved by the Board of Directors on 18 December 2014); (vii) preparation of the Remuneration Report for 2013, according to art.
+123-ter of TUF and art.
+84-quater of the Issuer's Regulations, approved by the BoD on 13 March 2014 and made available at the registered office and website of the Company as required by the law.

-The actual participation of each member in the meetings of the HR Committee is detailed as percentage (%) in Table 2 provided in the Appendix.
+The actual participation of each member in the meetings of the HR Committee is detailed in Table 2 provided in the Appendix.

-An approximate number of 8 HR Committee meetings is expected for 2014.
+An approximate number of 5 HR Committee meetings is expected for 2015.